myang2984-arch/LINKN_docs/terms_of_use_en.md

 - Contacting our customer service email: myang2984@gmail.com

 After account deletion:
-- All your data will be permanently deleted from our servers within 30 days
+- All of your Linkn data is deleted from our servers immediately and cannot be recovered
 - Any active subscriptions will be canceled (processed according to refund policy)

 ### 8.2 Our Right to Terminate